tgrant59/sunburst-fe-boilerplate/README.md

     - Configure deployment details
         - [Staging Config](./internals/deployment/staging-config.sh)
         - [Production Config](./internals/deployment/production-config.sh)
         - **Note** - You shouldn't have to create anything manually on AWS (like buckets, distributions, etc.).
 The CloudFormation template should take care of it.
+You *may* have to create a new SSL certificate manually through the AWS Certificate Manager (if none of the available ones meet your needs), but probably not.
         - **Note** - The first deployment may seem to take a really long time.
-This is because it waits for the CloudFront distribution to be totally (takes a while)
+This is because it waits for the CloudFront distribution to be totally deployed (takes a while)
+        - Uncomment the deployment steps and the deployment notifications in your `Jenkinsfile`

 ## Developing the Boilerplate